dariusf/fable/examples/tutorial.md

   It is appropriate for quickly writing IF without having to worry about the engine --- there is almost no scaffolding, and you can write the entire game in a single text file, directly interacting with the web page using native browser APIs.
   All the tools you know will work.

-  (If you looking for a narrative scripting language to embedded within a larger game engine, you will probably be better served by Ink.)
+  (If you are looking for a narrative scripting language to be embedded within a larger game engine, you will probably be better served by Ink.)

   Fable also has a pleasant, minimal, and consistent language design --- there is a clear delineation between prose and code, and the usual IF programming needs are met using metaprogramming rather than bespoke syntax.
 It has a well-defined semantics, and tools for (automatically) testing your stories and finding bugs in them.